Trivance: Latency-Optimal AllReduce by Shortcutting Multiport Networks: Multidimensional Tori

-While the Bucket algorithm achieves optimal performance, the latency-optimal variants of all algorithms still scale proportionally with $n$, resulting in significantly higher costs for large networks.
-By comparison, the bandwidth-optimal algorithms converge to an optimality factor of~1 as the dimension size increases.
-As prior mentioned, this emerges from reducing per-message size due to increased maximum injection bandwidth and avoiding congestion through shorter communication distances.
-For example, with $D=2$, Swing incurs 20\% higher cost than the optimum, and \name 33\%.
-As the dimensionality increases, this limitation diminishes for \name, dropping to 2\% for $D=4$, almost reaching the optimal transmission delay; Recursive Doubling (B) differs by 7\%.
-This shows that \name theoretically can match bandwidth-optimized approaches like Swing and Bucket in transmission delay optimality, while preserving its 50\% latency improvement.
+While the Bucket algorithm achieves optimal performance, the other bandwidth-optimal algorithms converge to an optimality factor of~1 as the dimension size increases.
+As mentioned prior, this emerges from reducing per-message size due to increased maximum injection bandwidth and avoiding congestion through shorter communication distances.
+For example, with $D=2$, Swing incurs 20\% higher cost than the optimum, and \textsc{Trivance} 33\%.
+As the dimensionality increases, this limitation diminishes for \textsc{Trivance}, dropping to 2\% for $D=4$, almost reaching the optimal transmission delay; Recursive Doubling (B) differs by 7\%.
+This shows that \textsc{Trivance} theoretically can match bandwidth-optimized approaches like Swing and Bucket in transmission delay optimality, while preserving its 50\% latency improvement.